 We understand that a pandemic like this in the modern world is an unprecedented occurrence.
 No matter how unexpected it was, some countries and organizations have dropped the ball on handling the situation even in the early stages.

-Mixed information was coming out with not only entire countries and organizations divided on their views and interpretations, but also individuals in each household.
+Mixed information was coming out with entire countries and organizations divided into their views and interpretations and individuals in each household.
 From small scale to large scale, the world was divided.

 We knew in the back of our minds how information put out by the media can influence our actions, but we didn’t know to what extent.

 After being cooped up indoors for a while, it was only then that some people started realizing just how much a stroll around the block mattered to them.

 Can you imagine being stuck at home sheltering in a place without the Internet?
 Say goodbye to Zoom calls, employee engagement, the prospect of keeping your job for the long haul and working from home, Netflix, and more.

 We should consider ourselves lucky at a time like this that technology allows us to be somewhat social despite the physical distancing rules.

 7. The Joys of Domestic Work